RYCKEWAERT/deepmaxent/README.md

 Maxime RYCKEWAERT (Inria)

 ## About the project
 The B-CUBED (Biodiversity Big Data Cube) project is a European initiative aimed at standardising the way in which biodiversity data is stored.
 The main objective is to standardise biodiversity data to facilitate access, interoperability and use by researchers, policy-makers and the public.
+Please, visit this website: https://b-cubed.eu

 ## Deep-Learning algorithms for Species Distribution Modelling
 Deep learning models have become increasingly prominent in the field of species distribution modelling.
 These models are capable of processing vast amounts of biodiversity data, effectively capturing the intricate, non-linear relationships between various environmental factors and the presence or absence of species.